tneotia/html-editor-enhanced/README.md

 2. If you are making a cross platform implementation and are using either the `editorController` getter or the `reloadWeb()` method, use `kIsWeb` in your app to ensure you are calling these in the correct platform.

-3. Inline notifications are finnicky on mobile.
-It seems that adding/removing a notification adds 2 px to the height of the editor, even though the height is recalculated each time.
-At the moment I have not found a workaround.
-This behavior is not present on Web, however.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.